nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 **Async/await.** Finally, I can write I/O-bound concurrent code like an imperative one with no annoying callbacks.
 That's a big win, and I greatly appreciate how easy it is to write even sync code into Actors and call it like you do in JavaScript ecosystems.

 **Plethora of native libs.** Yes, you're not limited by open source bindings like in React Native/Flutter ecosystems.
 Here you have much more freedom in developing something "more serious" than your company/product website replacement (because of poor mobile-first experience).
-Many cool Apple APIs are available with examples, and they are quite easy to get started using.
+Many Apple's APIs are available with examples, which made it easy to get started.

 **SwiftUI** itself.
 Yes, the React-style approach to building UIs gives more productivity and space for explorations.
 It’s just great that Apple adopted it.